ai2cm/ace/fme/docs/quickstart.rst

 The code will run an ensemble of predictions starting from each time specified in the initial conditions file.
 The forcing dataset must contain data for the times specified in the initial conditions file, as well as all timesteps required for the prediction period.

-An initial condition file for this endpoint is available via a public `requester pays`_ Google Cloud Storage bucket.
+An initial condition file is available via a public `requester pays`_ Google Cloud Storage bucket.

 .. code-block:: bash